XboxRetroGaming/LaunchPass/README.md

  - Xbox Only
  - Optimized for Gamepad Only
- - Zipped content supported only if RetroArch or RetriX Gold and other supported cores/emulators support reading that file type.
+ - Zipped content supported only if RetroArch, RetriX or other supported cores/emulators support reading the file extentsion.
  - No Automatic Scrapper, you must use Launchbox (More Info Below)
  - EmulationStation support is discontinued sorry!